 The pilot-in-command (PIC) of a helicopter usually sits on the right seat.
 This is opposite for a plane where the PIC usually takes the left seat.
 As to why, take a look at this link.

 At Seletar Airport, the helicopter is required to taxi from its parking bay to the runway via the taxiways like a wheeled-equipped plane.
-Although one would intuitively expect that the helicopter lift off from and land directly back at its parking bay, this is not practiced at Seletar Airport.
+Although one would intuitively expect that the helicopter lift off from and land directly back at its parking bay, this is occasionally practiced at other airports just not at Seletar Airport.

 At Runway 21 hovering and waiting to takeoff like a plane.
 A plane pilot usually can relax a bit if the plane is stationery.
 Not so for a heli pilot.